-CORONAVIRUS: LASG sets up emergency prevention care committee
+Coronavirus: LASG sets up emergency prevention care committee

 “The agency is also working on procuring Personal Protective Equipment PPE for Responders.

-“Synchronisation of our emergency call centers, 767/112, and transfers of command to the newly established Emergency Operation Centre, EOC, Call Centre for immediate action.
+“Synchronisation of our emergency call centres, 767/112, and transfers of command to the newly established Emergency Operation Centre, EOC, Call Centre for immediate action.

 “For the general Lagosian public, who are unlikely to be exposed to this virus, the immediate health risk from 2019-nCoV and Lassa Fever is considered low at this time.
 Lagos being a pacesetter must be proactive considering the megacity capacity of the state which could be characterised by the influx of people migrating into the state.”